-ERSA has nearly 200 members ranging from large multinational service providers to small specialist charities.
-ERSA members come from the private, voluntary and public sectors and include both prime contractors and subcontractors of employment support services.
-Two thirds of its members are not for profit organisations.
+ERSA has over 230 members ranging from large multinational service providers to small specialist charities.
+ERSA members span the private, voluntary and public sectors, with over 70 percent of its membership not for profit.

-Our members deliver a range of government funded and non government funded services designed to help people find and sustain employment.
-Funding is received from a range of sources, including the Department of Work and Pensions (DWP), the Ministry of Justice (MoJ), the Skills Funding Agency (SFA), the Department for Education (DfE), European Social Fund and local authorities.
+ERSA's members' employment services are funded from a wide range of sources, including central government contracts, including those from the Department for Work and Pensions and Business, Innovation and Skills.
+In addition, ERSA members' services are funded by devolved administrations, local government contracts, corporate finance, European funds, Big Lottery Fund, trusts and foundations, social finance or their own core funding.
 Many ERSA members specialise in specific areas of employment support, such as disability and health services, youth employment or offender related services.
 Other providers deliver a broader range of services to jobseekers.

 ERSA works hard to ensure it is responding to its members’ needs.
 ERSA regularly surveys its members for ensure they are satisfied with the service ERSA offers and ask what activities they want ERSA to focus on in the coming year.
 In its last membership survey: